 (1) In this regulation tail docking means the removal of one or more of the coccygeal vertebrae, whether by cutting, ablation, elastration or any other means.

-(2) A person who is not a registered veterinary surgeon shall not carry out tail docking of a dog.
+(2) A person who is not a veterinarian shall not carry out tail docking of a dog.

 Penalty: $2 000.

-(3) A registered veterinary surgeon shall not carry out tail docking of a dog except where the tail docking is clinically indicated for the purpose of curing or alleviating a disease or injury from which the dog suffers.
+(3) A veterinarian shall not carry out tail docking of a dog except where the tail docking is clinically indicated for the purpose of curing or alleviating a disease or injury from which the dog suffers.

 Penalty: $2 000.

 [Regulation 14 amended: Gazette 16 Mar 2010 p.
-978.]
+978; SL 2022/98 r.
+5.]

 Schedule 1 — Prescribed offences and modified penalties